jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Newer Technologies for Image Browsing

-- You can use hue-sphere browsing and similar techniques with a **VR headset**, for 'immersive' hue sphere browsing
+- You can use hue-sphere browsing and similar techniques with a **VR headset**, for ‘immersive’ hue sphere browsing
 - Interacting with large databases in 3D may be easier than in

 # Colour Constancy & Invariance